2011 Bahraini uprising: Role of the United Kingdom

 On 13 January 2017, it emerged that a controversial multimillion-pound programme of support for Bahrain's security and justice system was being bolstered by a further £2m of British funding, despite the Persian Gulf state reversing reforms to an intelligence agency accused of torture.
-Two days later, the Al Khalifa regime executed 3 Bahraini activists amid public anger.

 International reactions

 The uprising has had consequences for Bahrain from the international community as well as foreign investors, including Formula One, which canceled the 2011 Bahrain Grand Prix due to instability and the outcry over the actions of the Bahraini government.
 Western governments and organisations have generally expressed more magnanimity toward the Bahraini government, seen as a key ally of the European Union and the United States and a bulwark against nearby Iran, than they have toward other governments accused of violating the human rights of protesters during the Arab Spring.
 The United States and the United Kingdom have condemned the use of violence by Bahraini authorities.
 They did not call for regime change or threaten sanctions.

 Iran has expressed strong support for demonstrators, the majority of whom follow Shia Islam, the Iranian state religion.
 Relations between Tehran and Manama have cooled considerably during the uprising, with both countries expelling one another's ambassadors.
 Iran was joined by Iraq in opposing the Gulf Cooperation Council's military intervention in Bahrain.
 Allies of the Bahraini government, such as Saudi Arabia and other GCC member states, have conversely blamed Iran for inciting upheaval in the small archipelago country and questioned the legitimacy of the protesters' demands, echoing Manama's claims.

 Thousands of Shia protesters arose in Iraq and Qatif, Saudi Arabia, in opposition to the Saudi-led intervention in Bahrain.
 The Gulf Cooperation Council and the Saudi government have defended the action as necessary to restore stability and security in the country.

 Human rights groups including Amnesty International and Physicians for Human Rights have documented alleged atrocities in Bahrain and strongly condemned authorities' response to the uprising.
 The treatment of medical professionals accused of administering to opposition activists has been a particular source of distress to critics of the government, including both human rights advocates and journalists working in the region.